Larsmo: Economy

-The municipality has always been connected to ship building and still is.
+The municipality has always been connected to ship-building and still is.
 Among the more well-known ship-building companies are Baltic Yachts, which builds high-tech sailing yachts in carbon fiber, as well as Bella boats.

+Larsmo has one of the lowest unemployment rates in Finland.

 Culture

 A number of cultural events are held every summer in the municipality.
 A small jazz festival, called Föusjazz ('barn jazz'), is arranged every summer at the stone barn in Fagernäs.
 Many famous jazz artists have appeared at the festival.
 Many events are also held at Köpmanholmen and at Bjärgas hembygdsgård.
 A fish market is held every summer at the fishing harbour in Bosund.